adlnet/xAPI-Spec/xAPI.md

 ```

 In this example, ```foo[,]bar``` and  ```foo``` are correct learner responses; ```bar``` is not.

+The Correct Responses Pattern, if used, is intended to be an exhaustive list of possible correct responses.
+Where the criteria for a question are complex and correct responses cannot be exhaustively listed, Activity Providers are discouraged from using the "correct responses pattern" property.

+The Activity Provider is allowed to mark questions as correct where the response does not match the correct responses pattern.
+Systems reading statements cannot infer success based on comparison of the Response with the Correct Responses Pattern, nor can they rely on the Correct Responses Pattern always being exhaustive.

 ###### Characterstring parameters
 Some of the values within the responses described above can be prepended with certain additional parameters.
 These were originally based on the characterstring